 “I should go scouting as well.”
 The subtle ‘friction’ of Genius Loci’s power on mine faded, leaving me alone with my thoughts and the senses of my imp.

 “Familiar, be my eyes.”
-I bolstered the imp’s senses, taking it from somewhat inferior to human senses that rivaled all but a few creatures in the animal kingdom.
+I bolstered the imp’s senses, taking them from somewhat inferior to human, and advancing them to a point that rivaled all but a few creatures in the animal kingdom.
 Zach’s breathing and heartbeat overwhelmed my senses, along with sharp scents that included Zach, but were more the environment around him.
 The boosted sense of smell did not include understanding of what it was telling me; an oversight of my power gave me an array of scents that no human nose could detect, but didn’t tell me what they meant.